Sixth Form on/off-site Study

 School Emails and Internet Access

-- All students will have an Urmston Grammar email account.
-It is important that students check their school email on a daily basis during term time as this is a really important method of communication between students and their subject teachers, tutors, mentors and the sixth form team.
+All students will have an Urmston Grammar email account.
+It is important that students check their school email throughout the day during term time as this an important method of communication between students and their subject teachers, tutors, mentors and the sixth form team.

 Personal, Social & Health Education